Vadoid/iceberg_explorer/README.md

 3. Check backend logs for Avro parsing errors
 4. Ensure `fastavro` is installed: `pip install fastavro`

-### PyIceberg Catalog Errors

-**Problem**: "Failed to load catalog" errors

-**Solutions**:
-1. These errors are non-fatal - the system falls back to manual parsing
-2. The application works without PyIceberg catalog (uses fastavro instead)
-3. You can ignore these warnings in the logs

 ## Development

 ### Running in Development Mode